 In addition to her family and fiancé, her squad does include famous types like Selena Gomez, Ashley Graham, fellow VS Angels Lily Aldridge and Jourdan Dunn, and Serena Williams, with whom she sits on the board of Verizon subsidiary Oath and whom she calls "one of the most extraordinary women on the planet," but Kloss also has a circle of longtime non-celebrity friends and she maintains close ties to her hometown.

-As for her storied relationship with Swift, with whom she shared the March 2015 cover of Vogue and appeared in her "Bad Blood" video, Kloss quipped to the New York Times a few months ago, "Don't believe everything you read."
+As for her storied relationship with Swift, with whom she shared the March 2015 cover of Vogue and appeared in her "Bad Blood" video, Kloss quipped to the New York Times, "Don't believe everything you read."

 But which version—as friendly as ever, or grown apart—is the fake news?
-The Times claimed in March that they still talked all the time, and Karlie liked one of Taylor's Reputation Tour rehearsal pics on Instagram in April (bless the people who keep track of such things), but they haven't actually been spotted together in awhile, and Taylor appears to have been already in or on her way to Australia getting ready for a show in Perth when Karlie tied the knot.
+The Times claimed in March 2018 that they still talked all the time, and Karlie liked one of Taylor's Reputation Tour rehearsal pics on Instagram that April (bless the people who keep track of such things), but they haven't actually been spotted together in ages, and Taylor was already in or on her way to Australia getting ready for a show in Perth when Karlie tied the knot.

 "I have this extraordinary life, but also this very normal life," Kloss told Porter.
 "I think I'm totally normal and boring in a lot of ways.
 Maybe I'm way off base, but I wouldn't want it any other way."